-Health Leadership & Management Course Meeting Competency Credits Onsite Online Concentration Competencies HLM1.
-Leadership: Evaluate leadership styles as applied to self, organizations, and the impact on organizational performance.
-312.700: Leading Organizations 3 1 st HLM2.
-Communication and Relationship Management: Identify tools and techniques to build, maintain, and evaluate high performance teams.
-312.702 Leading Change: Building and Empowering Teams 1 2 nd , 3 rd HLM3.
-Professional & Social Responsibility: Explain the relationship between a commitment to self-development including continuing education, networking, reflection and personal improvement and leadership effectiveness.
-312.700: Leading Organizations 3 1 ^{sī} HLM4.
-Health & Healthcare Environment: Apply the concepts and tools of quality management to design and improve a healthcare delivery system contextualized for diverse socioeconomic contexts and addressing the barriers to access, clinical quality and patient perspectives, and socioeconomic equity.
-221.722: Quality Assurance Management Methods for Developing Countries 4 1 st 1 st HLM5.
-Business: Collate relevant data and information and analyze and evaluate this information to support or make an effective decision or recommendation.
-312.604: Quantitative Tools for Managers 3 SI, 3 rd
+Health Leadership & Management Course Meeting Competency Credits Onsite Term Online Term HLM1: Evaluate leadership styles as applied to self, organizations, and the impact on organizational performance.
+312.700: Leading Organizations 3 SI, 1 st SI, 1 st HLM2: Apply models of social systems and processes at many levels, such as individuals and personal growth process, relationships and how they change, group dynamics and business processes, organizations and their strategic management, and communities and macro-change processes.
+312.701: Strategic Leadership and Decision-Making 3 2 nd 2 nd HLM3: Apply facilitative leadership skills to promote team communication, collaboration, and performance in the use of teams to identify and overcome obstacles.
+312.702: Leading Change Building and Empowering Teams.
+3 3 rd 3 rd HLM4: Develop strategies and management practices for building learning organizations.
+312.703: Learning Organizations & Knowledge Management 3 4 th 4 th HLM5: Health & Healthcare Environment: Apply the concepts and tools of quality management to design and improve a healthcare delivery system contextualized for diverse socioeconomic contexts and addressing the barriers to access, clinical quality and patient perspectives, and socioeconomic equity.
+221.722: Quality Assurance Management Methods for Developing Countries 4 1 st SI, 1 st

-Students in this concentration will complete a total of at least 18 credits and also participate in monthly concentration meetings.
-In addition to taking the courses fulfilling the concentration competencies (listed on the previous page), students must take at least one course from Group B and at least one course from Group C listed below:
+Students in this concentration will complete a total of at least 18 credits and participate in monthly concentration meetings.
+In addition to taking the courses fulfilling the concentration competencies (listed on the previous page), students must take at least one course from Group B or Group C listed below: